seedstack/website/content/docs/seed/reference/cache/configuration.md

 You must define the cache(s) you will use in your application in the configuration:

-    [com.inetpsa.seed.cache]
+    [org.seedstack.seed.cache]
     caches = myCache1, myCache2, ...

-You can then further configure each cache specifically by using the `com.inetpsa.seed.cache.cache` prefix followed by the cache name:
+You can then further configure each cache specifically by using the `org.seedstack.seed.cache.cache` prefix followed by the cache name:

-    [com.inetpsa.seed.cache.cache.myCache1]
+    [org.seedstack.seed.cache.cache.myCache1]
     ...

 # Cache provider